mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 wlc_ssid: Test SSID
 {% endraw %}
 {% endhighlight %}

+The task will deploy the configuration file to a file named `ciscowlc.cfg` - we use this name as it is one of the file names that the vWLC will attempt to download from the TFTP server as part of the AutoInstall feature (<a href="http://www.cisco.com/c/en/us/td/docs/wireless/controller/7-2/configuration/guide/cg/cg_gettingstarted.html#wp1144143" target="_blank">see here for more details</a>).

-## Configuring the VMWare DHCP Server
+## <a name="configuring-dhcp"></a>Configuring the VMWare DHCP Server
 Configuring the DHCP server is probably the trickiest part of the playbook.

-The play is defined in the `dhcp.yml` file:
+The various tasks are defined at the beginning of the `vwlc.yml` file:

 {% highlight yaml %}
 {% raw %}
 ---
+- name: Start WLC
+  hosts: localhost
+  connection: local
+  roles:
+    - yaegashi.blockinfile
+  vars_files:
+    - vm_vars.yml
+    - wlc_vars.yml
+  handlers:
+    - include: handlers/vmware.yml
+  tasks:
+    - name: Start virtual machine
+      command: "'{{ vmrun_path }}' start '{{ vm_safe_dst_full_path }}/{{ vm_name }}.vmx'"

 - name: Introspect Virtual Machine information
   hosts: localhost
   connection: local